 - Taste the sauce, if it doesn't taste delicious, it probably just needs a little more salt.
 Turn off the heat and add the fresh basil (I tear mine into pieces).
 Also, unless absolutely necessary, do not wash your basil.
 Wipe it with a damp paper towel instead, so the water doesn't ruin the flavor and aroma.

-- Add sauce to the drained pasta (save some pasta water to add back into the pasta in case it's too dry), and enjoy immediately with some freshly grated authentic Parmigiano Reggiano cheese and/or pepper.
+- Add drained pasta to the sauce (save some pasta water to add back into the pasta in case it's too dry), and enjoy immediately.

 - Also, if you've been plating pasta in a bowl, then topping it with sauce, this is American-style.
-If you want to serve it the way they do in Italy, mix the sauce in and then plate it.
+If you want to serve it the way they do in Italy, mix the sauce in, and then plate it.
+You will 100% taste the difference.

 Nutrition Information:Yield: 5 Serving Size: 4